William Keith of Delny

 Sir William Keith of Delny (died 1599) was a Scottish courtier and Master of the Royal Wardrobe.
 He also served as ambassador for James VI to various countries.
 He was an important intermediary between George Keith, 5th Earl Marischal and the king, the king and courtiers, and the king and foreign governments.

 Career

 William Keith was a son of Andrew Keith, laird of Ravenscraig, Aberdeenshire, and distantly related to the Earls Marischal.
 In 1579, he was made a valet in the household of James VI of Scotland.

 In May 1583 he accompanied Colonel William Stewart and John Colville on an embassy to London to seek English support for the government of William Ruthven, 1st Earl of Gowrie.
 On 1 June he was attacked and insulted by Marmaduke Hedworth, Robert Banks, and others outside Durham on the way back.
 Hedworth declared Keith was a "Scottish villain" and he replied "I am a gentleman."

+Delny had sufficient influence to request that a namesake tailor, William Keith, be made a burgess of Edinburgh in April 1585.

+England 1586

+In January 1586, William Cecil wrote to the Earl of Leicester with news that James VI had sent his envoy William Keith of Delny to London to conclude their league.
 Keith was involved in collecting the gifts of money which Queen Elizabeth gave to James VI, and made account of the money on 17 May 1586.
 On 19 May Keith was granted lands in Delny in Ross-shire for his good service.